-(i) Equipment and IT equipment 3 years (useful life) (ii) Office furniture 3 years (useful life)
+(i) Equipment and IT equipment

+(ii) Office furniture

+(iii) Leasehold improvements

+3 years (useful life)

+as per the lease contract

 2.5 Intangible assets

 In the financial statements the intangible assets are measured at cost less accumulated amortization and any accumulated impairment losses.
 They include software programs and license for their use.
 The Fund applies the straight-line depreciation method for the intangible assets with a determined useful life of 5 years.